christianrondeau/RedisConnectionDiagnostics/README.md

 ## Usage

 1. Set the `REDISDIAGNOSTICS_CONN` environment variable
-2. Run `dotnet run` in all projects
+2. Run `dotnet run` in all .NET Core projects
+3. For Asp.Net 4, use `dotnet build` and setup a website in IIS

 ## Redis